 Financial sustainability has also been a high priority in the Breakthrough Plan.
 Through new programs and philanthropy as well as strong budget stewardship, Peabody has strengthened its underlying financial operation and, in FY24, eliminated structural deficits, which historically ranged from $2 million to $3 million annually.
 Upon his arrival, Dean Bronstein also oversaw development of a $2.7 million Dean’s Fund to seed innovations and facilitate change.
 The Dean’s Fund has allowed for the launch of Dean’s Incentive Grants for faculty and students designed to spur innovative work in the field, and has now expanded to include the Dean’s Excellence Accelerator Awards to fund professional activities of faculty.

 As Peabody has grown and evolved over the past decade, Dean Bronstein has restructured the Institute’s administration twice in order to align with its long-term goals and academic vision.
-Peabody also restructured faculty governance resulting in the adoption of new bylaws in April 2017, revamped faculty contracts to reflect best practices and incorporate faculty evaluation for the first time, and developed and implemented Peabody’s first-ever system of rank and promotion for faculty, instituted in 2019.
+Peabody also restructured faculty governance resulting in the adoption of new bylaws in April 2017, revamped faculty contracts to reflect best practices and incorporate faculty evaluation for the first time and developed and implemented Peabody’s first-ever system of rank and promotion for faculty, instituted in 2019.

 Dean Bronstein has committed Peabody to a bold vision for music of our time with the recording of the Peabody Symphony Orchestra’s first CD on Naxos featuring the music of Peabody faculty member and Pulitzer-Prize winning composer Kevin Puts, conducted by Marin Alsop, whom Dean Bronstein appointed as director of Peabody’s Graduate Conducting program.
 A second Naxos recording, featuring conductors Marin Alsop and Leonard Slatkin, was released in 2019.
 In 2022 Peabody launched its own label, Peabody Premieres, to record and represent the work of underrepresented composers.
 This focus on new music builds on Peabody’s deep history of important and ground-breaking compositional figures, reflected in the 2021-22 celebration of the 150th anniversary of Peabody composition.

 In keeping with the focus on Excellence as one of its pillars, Dean Bronstein has made additional high profile faculty appointments including composer Du Yun, 2017 recipient of the Pulitzer Prize; violinist Vadim Gluzman as Distinguished Artist in Residence; and the full-time appointment of Richard Goode as Distinguished Artist Faculty.
-Over Bronstein’s tenure, more than 60 new Conservatory faculty have been hired.
+Over Bronstein’s tenure, more than sixty new Conservatory faculty have been hired.

 Peabody has also recently expanded its performance footprint with the 2023 opening of the Johns Hopkins University Bloomberg Center in Washington, D.C.
 In the state-of-the-art performance hall designed specifically with Peabody in mind, Peabody has undertaken a regular series of performances by faculty, students, and alumni, creating an active presence in our nation’s capital.